mpanighetti/install-or-defer/README.md

 2. People who fall into the smart group start running the policy at next check-in.
 3. The policy installs a package that places a LaunchDaemon and a script.
 4. The LaunchDaemon executes the script, which performs the following actions:
-    1. The script runs `softwareupdate --list` to determine if any updates are required (determined by whether a `[restart]` or `[recommended]` label is found in the check).
+    1. The script runs `softwareupdate --list` to determine if any updates are required (determined by whether a `[restart]` or `[recommended]` label is found in the update check).
 If no such updates are found, the script and LaunchDaemon self-destruct.
     2. If a required update is found, the script runs `softwareupdate --download --all` or `softwareupdate --download --recommended` to cache all available recommended Apple updates in the background (`--all` if a restart is required for any updates, `--recommended` if not).
     3. An onscreen message appears, indicating the new updates are required to be installed.
 Two options are given: __Run Updates__ or __Defer__.